svCcare/AdventOfSharedTools/README.md

 # How to use
 Be sure to check out [Github Wiki](https://github.com/svCcare/AdventOfSharedTools/wiki) pages for this project!

+# Report issues
+Noticed place for improvement?
+Something is missing?
+Stuff is not working correctly?
+Create an issue i will surely look inside it!

 # Tech Stack
 Project uses .NET 8